The responsibilities of Prevention and Early Intervention (PEI) are to:

 - Local churches and medical facilities.

 English and Spanish versions of the calendar were made available for free download at HelpandHope.org and AyudayEsperanza.org.
-The calendar was endorsed by the Texas Pediatric Society and the Texas Chapter of the American Academy of Pediatrics.
+The calendar was endorsed by the Texas Pediatric Society, the Texas Chapter of the American Academy of Pediatrics.

 Partners in Prevention Training Conference

 PEI contracts with community-based agencies and organizations to provide services to prevent the abuse, neglect, delinquency, and truancy of Texas children.
 Services are voluntary and provided at no cost to participants.
 However, all services are not available in all Texas communities.
-To find out if services are available in your community, look for Prevention and Early Intervention on the DFPS website.
+To find out if services are available in your community, search for your county on the Prevention and Early Intervention Program Availability website.

 Community Youth Development (CYD)

 The CYD program contracts with community-based organizations to develop juvenile-delinquency prevention programs in ZIP codes with high juvenile crime rates for youth ages 6 to 17 (with a focus on youth ages 10 through 17).
 Communities used approaches to preventing delinquency that included mentoring, youth-employment programs, career preparation, and alternative recreational activities.
 Communities prioritize and fund specific prevention services according to local needs.
 CYD services are available in fifteen targeted Texas ZIP codes.
-In FY 2012, 16,900 youth received services through the CYD program.
+In FY 2013, 16,767 youth received services through the CYD program.
 In addition, each contractor must create or participate in an existing community-based collaborative committee or group to help integrate CYD into the community.
 Each contractor must also provide youth programs that help youth develop leadership skills.

 Services to At-Risk Youth (STAR)

-The STAR program contracts with community agencies to offer family-crisis intervention counseling, short-term emergency respite care (temporary relief for those who are caring for at-risk youth) and individual and family counseling.
-Youth as old as age 17 and their families are eligible if they experience conflict at home, truancy or delinquency, or a youth who runs away from home.
+The STAR program contracts with community agencies to offer family crisis-intervention counseling, short-term emergency respite care (temporary relief for those who are caring for at-risk youth) and individual and family counseling.
+Youth as old as age 17 and their families are eligible if they experience conflict at home, truancy or delinquency, or if a youth runs away from home.
 STAR services are available in all 254 Texas counties.
-Each STAR contractor also provides universal child-abuse prevention services, ranging from local-media campaigns to informational brochures, and parenting classes.
-In FY 2012, 26,834 youth and 19,089 primary caregivers received services through the STAR program.
+Each STAR contractor also provides universal child-abuse prevention services, ranging from local-media campaigns to informational brochures and parenting classes.
+In FY2013, 23,677 youth and 19,150 primary caregivers received services through the STAR program.

 Statewide Youth Services Network

-These youth-services contracts make community and evidence-based juvenile delinquency prevention programs available to youth ages 10-17 in each DFPS region.
-In FY 2012, 5,273 clients received services through Statewide Youth Services Network funded programs.
+These youth-services contracts make community and evidence-based juvenile delinquency prevention programs available to youth ages 6-17 in each DFPS region.
+In FY 2013, 4,384 clients received services through programs funded by Statewide Youth Services Network.